electron/electron/docs/api/browser-window.md

 * `opacity` Number - between 0.0 (fully transparent) and 1.0 (fully opaque)

 Sets the opacity of the window.
-On Linux does nothing.
+On Linux, does nothing.
+Out of bound number values are clamped to the [0, 1] range.

 #### `win.getOpacity()` _Windows_ _macOS_

-Returns `Number` - between 0.0 (fully transparent) and 1.0 (fully opaque)
+Returns `Number` - between 0.0 (fully transparent) and 1.0 (fully opaque).
+On Linux, always returns 1.

 #### `win.setShape(rects)` _Windows_ _Linux_ _Experimental_